 Keep Call-to-Action Low Stakes

 This social media best practice goes hand-in-hand with the previous tip.
 The goal of social media is not to sell the product, but to start a conversation that eventually leads to a purchase.
 How often have you bought a product directly from a Facebook post?
 I would gamble that the vast majority of your online purchases have been on ecommerce websites or marketplaces, despite the fact Twitter, Facebook, and Instagram all incorporate buy buttons into their sites.

-Your Call To Action (CTA) is the response you want your customer to have at the end of your post.
-For us, it’s driving customers to read the official press release to learn more.
+Your Call To Action (CTA) is the response you want a customer to have at the end of your post.
+For this post, it’s driving customers to check out the various releases and learn more.
 For you, the goal should generally be similar, to drive customers to your website, but there are tons of different CTAs.
 Examples include: